yasoon13/learn-blockchain/README.md

 # About
 This repo is created to document my blockchain journey.
-This time I'm quite serious about it.
+This time I'm quite serious about it. <br>
 Government of Pakistan is regulating crypto currency, and all the world is after AI.
 There are business opportunities in this space.
 ## Step 1
 Read some articles online about blockchain